microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 #### Description

 Naming collisions are a known problem in Cobalt template deployments.
 Investigate a workaround that will allow manual testing to move forward.
+For example, az-hello-world does not enforce a unique name for app service fqdns during cicd pipeline deployments.